 This game has the following Tropes:

 - Colour-Coded for Your Convenience: The trains themselves; It's a game about colors, after all.
+In total, there are seven colors: all the primary and secondary colors, plus a brown color if a secondary is mixed with a primary or a non-matching secondary.

 - Freemium: The free version of Trainyard, known as Trainyard Express is essentially a Mission-Pack Sequel with entirely different puzzles from the standard paid version.
 The only thing it lacks are Splitter Pieces and the Level Editor.